Facebook Pixel Student Financial Assistance | Western Kentucky University

 Maximum Time Frame: If you submitted an appeal due to Excessive Hours, your Academic Plan is associated with your degree program.

-• A financial aid counselor must internally evaluate your degree audit order (i.e., iCAP audit) to ensure you are only receiving Title IV funds for classes that are required to complete your degree.
+• A financial aid counselor must internally evaluate your degree audit in order to ensure you are only receiving Title IV funds for classes that are required to complete your degree.

-• In order to maintain your financial eligibility, you typically need to earn 100% of the hours for which you received financial aid, as well as earn at least either a 2.0 GPA (Undergraduate Students) or 3.0 GPA (Graduate Students) for the term in which your aid is reinstated.
+• In order to maintain your financial eligibility, you are required to successfully complete 100% of your attempted credit hours, as well as earn at least either a 2.0 GPA (Undergraduate Students) or 3.0 GPA (Graduate Students) for the term in which your aid is reinstated.

 Extenuating Circumstances: If you submitted an appeal due to extenuating circumstances, your Academic Plan is associated with your Qualitative and/or Quantitative SAP requirements.